melanchall/drywetmidi/Docs/articles/tools/Sanitizer.md

 ![SanitizingSettings.RemoveDuplicatedSetTempoEvents](images/Sanitizer/RemoveDuplicatedSetTempoEvents.png)

+So _Set Tempo_ events are considered duplicated when they are have the same microseconds per quarter note value.

 ### RemoveDuplicatedTimeSignatureEvents

 [RemoveDuplicatedTimeSignatureEvents](xref:Melanchall.DryWetMidi.Tools.SanitizingSettings.RemoveDuplicatedTimeSignatureEvents) does the same actions as the [RemoveDuplicatedSetTempoEvents](#removeduplicatedsettempoevents) one but for duplicated [Time Signature](xref:Melanchall.DryWetMidi.Core.TimeSignatureEvent) events.

+_Time Signature_ events are considered duplicated when they are meet all the following conditions:

+* same numerator;
+* same denominator;
+* same clock ticks per click;
+* same thirty-second notes per beat.

 ### RemoveDuplicatedPitchBendEvents

 [RemoveDuplicatedPitchBendEvents](xref:Melanchall.DryWetMidi.Tools.SanitizingSettings.RemoveDuplicatedPitchBendEvents) does the same actions as the [RemoveDuplicatedSetTempoEvents](#removeduplicatedsettempoevents) or [RemoveDuplicatedTimeSignatureEvents](#removeduplicatedtimesignatureevents) one but for duplicated [Pitch Bend](xref:Melanchall.DryWetMidi.Core.PitchBendEvent) events.

+_Pitch Bend_ events are considered duplicated when they are meet all the following conditions:

+* same pitch value;
+* same channel.

 ### RemoveDuplicatedSequenceTrackNameEvents

 [RemoveDuplicatedSequenceTrackNameEvents](xref:Melanchall.DryWetMidi.Tools.SanitizingSettings.RemoveDuplicatedSequenceTrackNameEvents) does the same actions as the [RemoveDuplicatedSetTempoEvents](#removeduplicatedsettempoevents) or [RemoveDuplicatedTimeSignatureEvents](#removeduplicatedtimesignatureevents) one but for duplicated [Sequence/Track Name](xref:Melanchall.DryWetMidi.Core.SequenceTrackNameEvent) events.

+_Sequence/Track Name_ events are considered duplicated when they have the same text.

+### RemoveDuplicatedControlChangeEvents

+[RemoveDuplicatedControlChangeEvents](xref:Melanchall.DryWetMidi.Tools.SanitizingSettings.RemoveDuplicatedControlChangeEvents) does the same actions as the [RemoveDuplicatedSetTempoEvents](#removeduplicatedsettempoevents) or [RemoveDuplicatedTimeSignatureEvents](#removeduplicatedtimesignatureevents) one but for duplicated [Control Change](xref:Melanchall.DryWetMidi.Core.ControlChangeEvent) events.

+_Control Change_ events are considered duplicated when they are meet all the following conditions:

+* same control number;
+* same control value;
+* same channel.

 ### RemoveEventsOnUnusedChannels